shoelace-style/shoelace/docs/components/resize-observer.md

 [component-header:sl-resize-observer]

-Resize observers offer a thin, declarative interface to the [`ResizeObserver API`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
+The Resize Observer component offers a thin, declarative interface to the [`ResizeObserver API`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).

 The resize observer will report changes to the dimensions of the elements it wraps through the `sl-resize` event.
-When emitted, a collection of [`ResizeObserverEntry`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry) objects will be attached to `event.detail`, containing the target element and information about its dimensions.
+When emitted, a collection of [`ResizeObserverEntry`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry) objects will be attached to `event.detail` that contains the target element and information about its dimensions.

 ```html preview
 <div class="resize-observer-overview">